-Do you want to visit Teotihuacan from Mexico City?
+Are you wondering about visiting Teotihuacan from Mexico City?

-A day trip to Teotihuacan is one of the most popular things to do, and one I’ve done multiple times.
-This guide details everything you need to know about visiting Teotihuacan from Mexico City.
+A day trip to Teotihuacan is one of the best things to do, and one I’ve done multiple times.
+This guide details everything you need to know, including how to get to Teotihuacan from Mexico City.

 Teotihuacan was one of the most influential cities in Mesoamerica.